 Do I have enough money to retire?
 How much can I afford to spend in retirement?
 How do I make sure my money lasts as long as I do?

-Of all the questions I receive from pre-retirees and retires, the most common is: “how long will my money last?”
-The answer, of course, is: “it depends.”
+Of all the questions I receive from preretirees and retirees, the most common is: “How long will my money last?”
+The answer, of course, is: “It depends.”

 The amount of money an individual will need in retirement depends on:

+Increased life expectancies.
 Americans today are living longer than previous generations.
 In financial planning, it is better to save more because as the saying goes, “it is better to have it and not need than need it and not have it.”
 Therefore, if your life expectancy is age 90, add 5 years to this and assume age 95.
-On the other hand, if genetics and family history suggest you will live to age 100 or 110, then it is best to plan for a much longer lifetime.
+However, if genetics and family history suggest you will live to age 100 or 110, then it is best to plan for a much longer lifetime.

 If you do expect to live into your 90s, if possible, consider working a bit longer and delay taking Social Security benefits beyond your full retirement age.
 If you can wait until you are 70, then you can maximize your lifetime benefits.

 To get a general idea of your life expectancy and find out about your estimated Social Security benefits, you can go to www.ssa.gov or www.ssa.gov/planners/lifeexpectancy.html

 Make your money last.
 This can be as simple as adding the money you have or will have at retirement and dividing this by the number of years you expect to live.
 For example, if you have $250,000 and expect to live 25 years in retirement, you can spend about $10,000 a year, ignoring investment returns, inflation and taxes.

 Unfortunately, or fortunately, it may not be as simple as dividing your nest egg by the years you have left.
 It is a myth that retirees spend exactly the same amount each year.
 In reality, it’s possible that funding your retirement may cost more or less than what you expect.